scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 LAKEsuperior will return `405` only if the tombstone actually exists, `404` otherwise.

+## Optional deletion without leaving tombstone

+In LAKEsuperior, setting the `Prefer:no-tombstone` header option allows to delete a resource without leaving a tombstone.

 ## Atomicity

 FCREPO4 supports batch atomic operations whereas a transaction can be opened